 The Founders pledged, “our Lives, our Fortunes and our sacred Honor.”
 I’ll say this: plenty of individuals toil in the political trenches for little or no pay and most of them don’t have a fortune to fall back on.

-There are many who aren’t in the trenches that could act as a Haym Solomon or a Robert Morris for Illinois.
+There are many who aren’t in the trenches that could act as a Haym Salomon or a Robert Morris for Illinois.
 Both men played a crucial role in the funding of the Revolutionary War.
-(Solomon’s name is often spelled Salomon.)

 This website contains a terrific anecdote: